kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

 - Task 4: Query data Warehouse tables
 - Task 5: Create a View, Visual Query and Visualizing data

-## Get started with data warehouses in Microsoft Fabric

-In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
-Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics, including the ability to insert, update, and delete data in the tables.

 ## Task 1: Create a Data Warehouse

+In this task, you will provision a new data warehouse within Microsoft Fabric.
+A data warehouse in Fabric offers a fully managed relational database designed for large-scale analytics.
+Unlike the default read-only SQL endpoint provided for lakehouse tables, a data warehouse supports complete SQL capabilities, including inserting, updating, and deleting data.
+This enables you to design and manage structured schemas, load data efficiently, and prepare it for advanced querying and reporting.

 1. In the Power BI portal, in the workspace **fabriclab_<inject key="DeploymentID" enableCopy="false"/>**, then click **Power BI** **(1)** on the left navigation bar, and click **New item** **(2)** to create a new workspace item.